ayaderaghul/portfolio/README.md

 - **How to make it mobile friendly?**

-  - Put a viewport tag in the header, use media queries
+  - Put a viewport tag in the header

 - **How to design the site?**